From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Several themes emerged as priorities for continued engagement:

-Countries expressed interest in moving from planning to implementation, including harmonizing datasets and operationalizing national systems.
+Strengthening implementation: Countries expressed interest in moving from planning to implementation, including harmonizing datasets and operationalizing national systems.

-Participants emphasized the need to clarify roles across ministries, research institutions and technical agencies.
+Governance and institutional alignment: Participants emphasized the need to clarify roles across ministries, research institutions and technical agencies.

-Open standards and stronger protocols were repeatedly identified as critical for scaling impact.
+Data sharing and interoperability: Open standards and stronger protocols were repeatedly identified as critical for scaling impact.

-Participants overwhelmingly indicated a preference for monthly engagement to continue exchanging updates, technical insights and lessons.
+Sustaining momentum through continued engagement: The workshop closed with a strong call to maintain collaboration beyond Nairobi.
+Participants overwhelmingly indicated a preference for monthly engagement to continue exchanging updates, technical insights and lessons learned.

 The shared message was clear:

-Building operational Soil Information Systems is not a one-time technical exercise - it is an ongoing process of collaboration, learning and institutional transformation.
+Building operational Soil Information Systems is not a one-time technical exercise—it is an ongoing process of collaboration, learning and institutional transformation.

 Related Stories